dosbox-staging/dosbox-staging/contrib/macos/README.md

    build the new DMG image.

-### To fully customise the appearnce of the Finder window
+## To fully customise the appearance of the Finder window

 1. Download the latest DMG image from the GitHub CI workflow.